 The method BeanManager.wrapExpressionFactory() returns a wrapper javax.el.ExpressionFactory that delegates MethodExpression and ValueExpression creation to the given ExpressionFactory.
-When a Unified EL expression is exaluated using a MethodExpression or ValueExpression returned by the wrapper ExpressionFactory, the rules defined in Section 6.4.3, "Dependent pseudo-scope and Unified EL" are enforced by the container.
+When a Unified EL expression is evaluated using a MethodExpression or ValueExpression returned by the wrapper ExpressionFactory, the rules defined in Section 6.4.3, "Dependent pseudo-scope and Unified EL" are enforced by the container.

-'''

 public ExpressionFactory wrapExpressionFactory(ExpressionFactory expressionFactory);

-'''

 11.3.17.
-Obtaining an Annotated Type for a class
+Obtaining an AnnotatedType for a class

-The method BeanManager.createAnnotatedType() returns an AnnotatedType for the given Java class.
+The method BeanManager.createAnnotatedType() returns an AnnotatedType that may be used to read the annotations of a given Java class or interface.

-'''

 public <T> AnnotatedType<T> createAnnotatedType(Class<T> type);

-'''